 If another school is willing to enrol your child and an arrangement is made between the principal of the outgoing school and the principal of the new school then the Ministry of Education can formally endorse this arrangement and then this also overrides any enrolment zone rules.

 The term kiwi suspension is often used for a suspension, exclusion or expulsion that is not legal.
 There are two types of kiwi suspension:

 - being sent home for disciplinary reasons without going through the process required by the Education Act.
-For example, a student is sent home for fighting, or for not wearing the correct uniform, or parents of special needs children are told to keep their child at home because the teacher aide is away.
+For example, a student is sent home for fighting, or for not wearing the correct uniform, or parents and/or carers of special needs children are told to keep their child at home because the teacher aide is away.

 - voluntary withdrawal of a student at a school or kura’s request.
-This is when a principal tries to get rid of a student who behaves badly and is uncooperative, by asking the parents to remove the student because it is in their best interests.
+This is when a principal tries to get rid of a student who behaves badly and is uncooperative, by asking the parents and/or carers to remove the student because it is in their best interests.